GRIDAPPSD/GOSS-GridAPPS-D/docs/source/using_gridappsd/rc1_overview.rst

 RC1 Demonstration
 ^^^^^^^^^^^^^^^^^
+In order to run the RC1 demonstration you will need to have access to a Linux machine configured according to the instructions in the Installing GridAPPS-D section.
+In order to run the demonstration you will need both ssh and web access to the machine.

-In this procedure, we log in to a Linux virtual machine (VM) in the PNNL Energy Infrastructure Operations Center (EIOC) using a virtual private network (VPN) connection and MobaXterm on Windows.
-The ssh host for GridAPPS-D in the EIOC is at 172.20.128.20, and you would need user credentials for both that VM and the VPN connection.
-Trusted X11 forwarding, corresponding to the ssh -X -Y options, should be enabled in MobaXterm when logging in.
-After logging in, you will have a "terminal tab" open to the VM in MobaXterm.
+In this procedure, we connect to a Linux virtual machine (VM) in the PNNL Energy Infrastructure Operations Center (EIOC) using a virtual private network (VPN) connection.
+The ssh host for
+GridAPPS-D in the EIOC is at 172.20.128.20, and you would need user credentials for both that VM and the VPN connection.

-The procedure will vary if not using MobaXterm or if logging into a local build of GridAPPS-D, i.e.  not hosted in PNNL's EIOC.
-For example, you can use the ssh command from a Terminal such as *ssh -X -Y username@your.host.ip.address* and then supply your local password when prompted.
-You may also need to take extra steps in setting up a secure SSH tunnel for your browser to work in step 3 below; please ask your local IT administrator for those details.
+The procedure could vary if logging into a local build of GridAPPS-D, i.e. not hosted in PNNL's EIOC.
+If logging into your own build, you will need to replace the IP in the following steps with that of your system.
+You can use the ssh command from a Terminal or any SSH client such as *ssh -X -Y username@your.host.ip.address* and then supply your local password when prompted.
+If you don't have direct web access, you may also need to take extra steps in setting up a secure SSH tunnel for your browser to work in step 3 below; please ask your local IT administrator for those details.